Commonwealth Heads of Government Meeting

-The first CHOGM was held in 1971 in Singapore and there have been 26 held in total: the most recent was held in Kigali, Rwanda.
+The first CHOGM was held in 1971 in Singapore and there have been 27 held in total: the most recent was held in Apia, Samoa.
 They are held once every two years, although this pattern has occasionally been interrupted.
 They are held around the Commonwealth, rotating by invitation amongst its members.

 In the past, CHOGMs have attempted to orchestrate common policies on certain contentious issues and current events, with a special focus on issues affecting member nations.
 CHOGMs have discussed the continuation of apartheid rule in South Africa and how to end it, military coups in Pakistan and Fiji, and allegations of electoral fraud in Zimbabwe.
 Sometimes the member states agree on a common idea or solution and release a joint statement declaring their opinion.
 More recently, beginning at the 1997 CHOGM, the meeting has had an official theme, set by the host nation, on which the primary discussions have been focused.